xrapid-group/xrmold/index.md

 ### 6.3.4.
 Tests log screen

+The tests log screen is accessed from the main screen — the large button at the bottom.
+It keeps a log of all the tests performed on this iPad in reverse chronological order.
+Tapping any line brings up the Results of this test.
+Diagnostics are presented with the number of spores detected in italics, together with the number of fields.

+Exporting or printing multiple test results at once is straightforward: tap the select button and tick/un-tick the desired tests.
+One easy way to eg print all tests from the same day is to tick the day, as shown in the Figure below.

 ![][image-22]

 Figure 6.16.
 Test log, selecting and printing or archiving results by date

+### 6.3.5.
+Image formats and Device space

+Images are kept uncompressed depending on the space on the device.
+When the device space becomes low, images will begin to be compressed.
+This should not be apparent to the user.
+Images preferably uncompressed should be used when communicating with xRapid, as they can be re-run on our models.
+Compressing images takes them from about 3Mb to 300kb per image.

+Should the iPad run low on space, do not hesitate to contact xRapid support.

 ## 6.4.
 ARTIFICIAL INTELLIGENCE